Walker Art Center

 More Info

-Don’t be a mason-dummy, explore the history of Freemasonry!
-From the Fraternity’s formation in England in 1717, to the rise of anti-Masonic sentiment and the evolution to a world-wide fraternal order, find out the real origins of Masonic ritual and legend.
+Don’t miss the history of Freemasonry!
+From the Fraternity’s formation in England in 1717, to the rise of anti-Masonic sentiment and the evolution to a worldwide fraternal order, find out the real origins of Masonic ritual and legend.

 This is a unique museum you need to check out.